-2. A licensed corporation should establish and implement policies and procedures to ensure the material terms of all non-centrally cleared OTC derivative transactions are confirmed in writing as soon as practicable after the execution of a transaction.
-Material terms confirmed should include the terms necessary to promote legal certainty for a transaction.
+2. A licensed corporation should establish and implement policies and procedures to ensure the material terms of all non-centrally cleared

-&lt;sup>1 An excluded currency contract as defined under Rule 2 of Securities and Futures (OTC Derivative Transactions - Reporting and Record Keeping Obligations) Rules is only subject to the requirements on Trading Relationship Documentation and Trade Confirmation.
+An excluded currency contract as defined under Rule 2 of Securities and Futures (OTC Derivative Transactions - Reporting and Record Keeping Obligations) Rules is only subject to the requirements on Trading Relationship Documentation and Trade Confirmation.